Browser does not support script.

 Learn the principles of visual language and the impact of graphic design.
 You will take the knowledge and techniques you learn and apply them to different practical projects.
 We encourage creativity, so you will be able to use different mediums and platforms to develop creative design solutions that are uniquely yours.
 It's time to find your specialism.

-95% Design students responded with a 95% positivity score for how much they had the chance to explore ideas and concepts in depth.
-(National Student Survey 2023)
+90% Design students responded with a 90% positivity score for how free they felt to express their ideas, opinions and beliefs during their studies.
+(National Student Survey 2024)

 York campus